kestral246/realcompass/README.md

 I changed the colors and crafting recipe so that it can hopefully be used in parallel with ccompass, since they both provide different features.

-I have also gone back to using the original 12 pointing directions to make the animations look cleaner.
+**NEW:** I have returned to using 16 pointing directions. *(I started with tacotexmex's 16-direction update for ccompass, but I changed the colors and slightly shortened most of the compass needles.)*

 ![Realcompass Screenshot](screenshot.png "Realcompass")